jaantollander/masters-thesis/content/30_methods.md

 Then, we have two `job_id` formats:

 `<job>:<uid>:<nodename>`
-: with formating string `"%j:%u:H"` when `SLURM_JOB_ID` is set.
+: with formatting string `"%j:%u:H"` when `SLURM_JOB_ID` is set.

 `<executable>.<uid>`
 : with formatting string `"%e.%u"` when `SLURM_JOB_ID` is undefined, such as for Login nodes.

-Due to an unknown bug in Lustre (version 2.12.6), we found that some of the identifiers produces by jobstats were missing or broken.
+Due to an unknown bug in Lustre (version 2.12.6), we found that some of the identifiers produced by Jobstats were missing or broken.
-We discuss how to deal with these issue in later sections.
+We discuss how to deal with these issues in later sections.

 The value in `snapshot_time` field contains a timestamp as a Unix epoch when the counter was last updated.
-Finally, the output contains statistics of each operation specific to the Lustre target, that is, MDT and OST track different operations.
+Finally, the output contains statistics of each operation specific to the Lustre target; that is, MDT and OST track different operations.
-The values are formatted as a key-value pairs separated by commas and enclosed within curly brackets.
+The values are formatted as key-value pairs separated by commas and enclosed within curly brackets.

 ---